 - Complimentary coloured thread

 - Sewing machine and general cutting / sewing supplies

 - Iron and ironing board (optional)

-Sewing a Cushion for a Rectangular Pet Basket
+Sewing a DIY Cushion for a Rectangular Pet Basket

-Tiger’s new basket bed cushion replaces the well-worn patchwork T-shirt cushion cover created from scraps when I made T-shirt quilts.
+Tiger’s new DIY pet basket cushion replaces the well-worn patchwork T-shirt cushion cover created from scraps when I made T-shirt quilts.
 This new cushion is plumper, containing his old cushion filling plus extra padding for a softer nesting place.
 Meowvellous!